Economy of North Korea: Construction

 Construction has been an active sector in North Korea.
 This was demonstrated not only through large housing programmes, of which most were visible in the high-rise apartment blocks in Pyongyang, but also in the smaller modern apartment complexes widespread even in the countryside.
 These are dwarfed in every sense by "grand monumental edifices".
 The same may apply even to apparently economically useful projects such as the Nampo Dam, which cost US$4bn.

 The years of economic contraction in the 1990s slowed this sector as it did others; the shell of the 105-story Ryugyŏng Hotel towered unfinished on Pyongyang's skyline for over a decade.
 The Bank of Korea claims that construction's share of GDP fell by almost one-third between 1992 and 1994, from 9.1% to 6.3%.
 This accords with a rare official figure of 6% for 1993, when the sector was said to have employed 4.2% of the labour force.
 However, the latter figure excludes the Korean People's Army, which visibly does much of the country's construction work.

 Since about 2012, when 18 tower blocks were built in Pyongyang, a construction boom has taken place in Pyongyang.
-Major projects include the Mansudae People's Theatre (2012), Munsu Water Park (2013), the modernisation of Pyongyang Sunan International Airport (2015) and the Science and Technology Center (2015).
+Major projects include the Mansudae People's Theatre (2012), Munsu Water Park (2013), the modernisation of Pyongyang International Airport (2015) and the Science and Technology Center (2015).

+Construction grew by 12.3% in 2024, up from 8.2% in 2023.